Fonds RC0035 - Jack Winter fonds

 Biographical history

 Jack Winter was born on 19 April 1936 in Moose Jaw, Saskatchewan.
 He was educated at McGill University in Montréal and the University of Toronto.
 He taught at both the University of Toronto and York University.
 While in Canada, he wrote plays for the Canadian Broadcasting Corporation as well as for the stage; he published two books of poetry in 1957 and 1973 and one play in 1972.
 In 1976 he moved to England where he continued to write radio, television and stage plays.
 He has held the C. Day Lewis Fellowship of the Greater London Arts Association and the Arts Council of Great Britain Creative Writing Fellowship.
-Presently he lives in Bath and is a tutor of Creative Writing at the University of Bristol.
+He then lived in Bath and was a tutor of Creative Writing at the University of Bristol.
 In 1995 he published his first collection of poetry in Britain, Misplaced Persons.

 Custodial history